 “He’s cynical and skeptical about his own profession.”

 That’s how a journalist summed up Mark’s approach to organizational consultation.
-Leading a practice for more than thirty-eight years, he readily cops to the impression yet believes these attitudes have shaped his approach for creating a strong and healthy working relationship with each client.
+Leading a practice for more than forty-five years, he readily cops to the impression yet believes these attitudes have shaped his approach for creating a strong and healthy working relationship with each client.

 Typically offered to organizations’ C-level groups requiring 2–4 meetings.
 These invigorating sessions result in 3–4 drafts of a 400–2,000 word vision story, which must address specific themes and criteria.
 All intensive, facilitated sets of meetings are custom-designed to fit organizational needs, constraints, and levels of desire by senior management to lead the process.
 Beta testing of the vision to a larger representation of the organization, with final editing based on data feedback, may be facilitated by Lipton and colleagues or solely by key members of the client organization.
 See a short overview of the basic Vision Lab.